 Additionally, alerts can be customized based on location and individuals, allowing organizations to ensure notifications are being sent to the appropriate users across facilities, security, IT and any other teams needing insights.

 To create an alert, you will need to be an administrator for your Verkada Access Control account.
-Click on Admin and make sure you’re in the Settings section.
+To access your alerts, click on the ⠇to the left of your site name and select Settings.

 Below Mobile Geofencing and Lockdown Scenarios, there will be the option for Alerts.